PSOjha/Firebase-Email-Authentication/README.md

 Implementation Guide

-1 - Project
-1 - Open the Project in your android studio;
+1. Open the Project in your android studio;
-2 - IMPORTANT Change the Package Name. (https://stackoverflow.com/questions/16804093/android-studio-rename-package)
+2. IMPORTANT Change the Package Name. (https://stackoverflow.com/questions/16804093/android-studio-rename-package)

+Not able to carry this project anymore, but anybody who wanted to work on this project can do happily.
+I am attaching images with this, if you like then do try it....